naimul-haque-sagar/spring_boot_microservice/README.md

  5.movie service provider -this is the aggregator service for showing all info

- 6.eureka service discovery -discover all the service associated with
+ 6.eureka service discovery -discover all the service associated with it and maintain load balancing ,switch ,circuit breaker ,exception